fengyuanchen/cropperjs/README.md

   - Rotated image: requires [CSS3 2D Transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) support ([IE 9+](https://caniuse.com/transforms2d)).
   - Cross-origin image: requires HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) support ([IE 11+](https://caniuse.com/cors)).

-Get a canvas drawn the cropped image (lossy compression).
+Get a canvas drawn from the cropped image (lossy compression).
 If it is not cropped, then returns a canvas drawn the whole image.

 > After then, you can display the canvas as an image directly, or use [HTMLCanvasElement.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [HTMLCanvasElement.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) if the browser supports these APIs.